POD-9/frontend-template/README.md

 * [Setup](#setup)

 ## General info
- **This project is a cryptocurrency statistics tracker which gives the details such as**
  - View All Products
  - Add the product to cart/ wishlist
  - Backend API by [Fake Store API](https://fakestoreapi.com)